Edward Lear's Crete: a rediscovered watercolour of Perivolia, 23 April 1864

 in Victorian poetry, especially the work of Robert Browning.
 More recently I have concentrated on the reception of classical antiquity in English and Modern Greek literature; I am also interested in

-English-Greek literary relations in the twentieth and twenty-first centuries.
+English-Greek literary relations from the nineteenth to the twenty-first century.

 These pages describe some of my current and earlier projects.